dmitrychurkin/crosses-zeros/README.md

 ## From author

-This is an example project, developed on top of React.js library
+This is an example project, developed on top of React.js library.

+Visit https://crosses-zeros.herokuapp.com/ to see it in action :)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).